The Case for Learned In-Memory Joins: Learned Indexed Nested Loop Join

 \section{Learned Indexed Nested Loop Join}

 In this section, we explore using the learned index idea in indexed nested loop joins ({\inlj}).
 One straightforward approach is to index one input relation, say $R$, with an {\rmi} and then use the other relation, say $S$, to probe the built {\rmi} and check for the join matches.
 This is an appealing idea because {\rmi}~\cite{KBC+18} typically encodes the built index as few linear model parameters (i.e., small index representation), and in turn improves the {\inlj} cache behavior.
 However, our experiments showed that using typical {\rmi}s only is not the best option in all cases.
 This is mainly due to the significant overhead of the "last-mile" search (i.e., correcting the {\rmi} mispredictions using binary search) when having challenging datasets.
 Therefore, we first propose a new variation of {\rmi} (Section~\ref{sec:linlj_gapped_rmi}) that substantially improves the "last-mile" search performance for general lookup queries (e.g., filtering), yet, with higher space requirements (i.e., less cache-friendly).
 Then, we provide a customized variation of this index (Section~\ref{sec:linlj_optimized_buffer}) for {\inlj} that exploits a cache-optimized buffering technique to increase the caching benefits while keeping the improved search performance during the {\inlj} processing.
+Finally, we discuss the idea of using the {\cdf}-based models as a hash function to build and probe a typical hash table in the hash-based {\inlj} (Section~\ref{sec:linlj_rmi_hash}).